A Blockchain App Architecture

 String() function does not save the

 .Turn field.
-You need to store whose turn it is to play on your own.
+You must store whose turn it is to play on your own.
 Choose a

 /store/turn for the color of the player.

 Your application needs its own database to store the state.
-The application needs to store a state at a certain Merkle root value to be able to recall past states at a later date.
-This is another implementation detail that you need to address when creating your application.
+The application must store a state at a certain Merkle root value to be able to recall past states at a later date.
+This is another implementation detail that you must address when creating your application.

-That's (opens new window) where your only game is initialized.
+This is where (opens new window) your only game is initialized.
 Tendermint sends

 app_state_bytes: bytes to your application with the initial (genesis) state of the blockchain.
 You already know what it would look like to represent a single game.

-- Saves it in its database along with black (opens new window) having to play next.
+- Saves it in its database, along with the need for black (opens new window) to play next.

-app_hash: bytesthe Merkle root hash corresponding to the genesis state.
+- Returns the Merkle root hash corresponding to the genesis state in

-Your application also has to handle the list of validators sent by Tendermint.
-The Cosmos SDK's BaseApp will take care of the list.
+Your application must also handle the list of validators sent by Tendermint.
+The Cosmos SDK's BaseApp will do this.

 # A serialized transaction

-You need to decide how to represent a move.
-In the ready-made implementation a position
+Next you must decide how to represent a move.
+In the ready-made implementation, a position

 Pos is represented by two